Witiko/scm-at-arqmath3/paper/main.md

    can benefit from improved measures of similarity between tokens?

 ← These questions should provide a fruitful venue for future work.

+### Acknowledgements

+This work has been partly supported by the Ministry of Education of CR within the LINDAT-CLARIAH-CZ project LM2018101.